BitOfAByte/obsidan/Lectures/OD/Assignments/OD Lecture 9 Assignment.md

 - A division of a disk

-## How is a dicker image configured?
+## How is a docker image configured?

 - Dockerfile
 - in a Docker Container